denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # THE ANALYSIS

 ## Consensus Sequences (Nucleotide)
 This code needs to be ran on the HPC.
-The first thing we will do is get consensus sequences for the reference gene so it can then be used to extract the coding sequence of our genes.
+The first thing we will do is get consensus sequences for the reference gene so it can then be used create a consensus sequence for the tetraploid and diploid.
 This can be accomplished by entering the command below into the command line.

 ```bash
 conda activate /shared/apps/conda/bio2